samtaggart/data_threefold_projects_friends/info/people/dimitrios_dermentzioglou/dimitrios_dermentzioglou.md

 [ecosystem]
-# can be chosen from: freeflowcitizen, matchmaker, tfambassador, tffarmer, wisdomcouncil
+# can be chosen from: freeflowcitizen, matchmaker, ambassador, farmer, wisdomcouncil
-memberships = ["freeflowcitizen", "tfambassador", "wisdomcouncil"]
+memberships = ["freeflowcitizen", "ambassador", "wisdomcouncil"]

 ```